 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-Gums can become pushed back or wear away and expose the pink tissue that covers the roots of the teeth.
+Gums can wear away or become pushed back, exposing the roots of the teeth.

 Gums might also recede around a tooth if it is in an abnormal position.

 Receding gums become a health concern when the roots of the teeth become exposed, leaving the teeth at risk of decay, infection, and loss.

 When people start treatment at an early stage, they may be able to stop or reverse the process of gum recession.

 Various treatments are available if the recession is severe and causing symptoms, such as tooth sensitivity, pain, or infection.
 The options include deep cleaning, treating infections, and tissue grafts.